yugabyte/yugabyte-db/architecture/design/online-index-backfill.md

 Once the updates are made, the YB-Master leader then creates the desired number of new tablets for the index table `MyIndex` and sends asynchronous `HandleAlterTable()` requests to each tablet leader of the table.
 Typically, until the backfill process is complete, the newly created index will *not* be available for any reads.
 However, incoming write operations that are concurrent with the backfill process may need to update the index.

-The backfill process moves through the following 4 phases (after the `MyIndex` index table has already been created).
-The currently active phase of the `MyIndex` index is persisted against the `MyIndex` entry in the `IndexPermissions` table.
-The `IndexPermissions` state entry for `MyIndex` os used to determine what kind of index updates/access will be allowed against the index at any point in time.
+The backfill process moves through the following 4 states (after the `MyIndex` index table has already been created).
+The currently active state of the `MyIndex` index is persisted by the YB-Master and replicated across all the YB-TServers as a part of the system catalog / metadata.
+The `IndexPermissions` state entry for `MyIndex` is used to determine what kind of index updates/access will be allowed against the index at any point in time.

 * **`DELETE_ONLY`:** In this state, whenever a row in `MyTable` is updated, the delete operation on the index (corresponding to the old value) is applied to the `MyIndex` index table.
 However, writes to the index (corresponding to the new value) are prohibited.
 All the queries/updates continue against `MyTable` (and the existing indexes if any).